jewlys/BankingSystem/README.md

 This is a simple RESTful API for managing bank accounts.
 It was built using Java and Spring Boot, and it uses a MySQL database for data storage.

 ## Features
-Register an account holder
+-Register an account holder
-Create a new account
+- Create a new account
-Deposit money into an account
+- Deposit money into an account
-Withdraw money from an account
+- Withdraw money from an account
-Transfer money between accounts
+- Transfer money between accounts

 ## Technologies

 This project uses the following technologies:

-Java
+- Java
-Spring Boot
+- Spring Boot
-MySQL
+- MySQL
-JUnit 5 for testing
+- JUnit 5 for testing
-Swagger for API documentation

 ## Installation
 To run the project, you will need:

-Java 11 or higher
+- Java 11 or higher
-Maven
+- Maven
-MySQL
+- MySQL

 Once you have these installed, you can clone the repository and run the following commands:

 Copy code